Published the May 18, 2020

 To know more about Ziwo Webhooks , please click here.

 Webhooks are a simple pattern for an ‘evented web’.
-We at Ziwo, with our cloud-based SaaS platform, offer programmable webhooks to integrate with customer’s support centers and make them proactive in connecting with their leads or customers.
+We at Ziwo, with our cloud-based SaaS platform, offer programmable webhooks to integrate with customers’ support centers and make them proactive in connecting with their leads or customers.
 We can help you to build flexible solutions around the APIs.
-The architecture simply gets you notified about the events you are interested in.
+The architecture simply notifies you about the events you show interest in.
 Webhook is standing with a whole world to discover, a world where applications find it easy to communicate, a world without polling and content constraints.
-We welcome you to connect with Ziwo to explore this world and get started.
+We welcome you to connect with Ziwo to explore this world and start with us!